kingdace/Smile_Suite/.document_real/SMILE-SUITE-DCaaS.md

 The prototype development phase was conducted as part of the Rapid Application Development (RAD) methodology, allowing for iterative design and stakeholder feedback before final system implementation.
 The prototypes were developed using Figma and later implemented using React 18 with Inertia.js, Tailwind CSS, and shadcn/ui components to ensure consistency with the final system design.

 The prototype development process involved creating interactive mockups of key system interfaces including the public landing page, clinic directory, patient and clinic registration pages, login interface, and administrative dashboards.
 These prototypes were presented to stakeholders at Enhaynes Dental Clinic for feedback and refinement before final system implementation.
-The detailed prototype interfaces and stakeholder feedback are presented in Section 5.2.1 (Prototype Development) within the Results and Discussions section.
+The detailed system interfaces and stakeholder feedback are presented in Section 5.3.2 (Smile Suite Information System) within the Results and Discussions section.

 ---

-## 4.3 Receive Feedback
+### 4.3 Receive Feedback

 To gather comprehensive feedback on the Smile Suite: Cloud-Based Dental Clinic as a Service multi-tenant SaaS platform, the prototype was presented to key stakeholders at Enhaynes Dental Clinic, which served as the primary case study for evaluating the system's effectiveness.
 The feedback collection process involved the clinic owner, dental staff, and a representative sample of regular patients, ensuring diverse perspectives on the system's usability and functionality within the multi-tenant SaaS environment.